Otshelnik-Fm/otfm-countdown-to-new-year-block/readme.md

 ## Description

-WordPress 5.0 introduces a block-based editor (codename "Gutenberg") that offers a streamlined editing experience.
+WordPress 5.0 introduces a block-based editor (codename "Gutenberg" and gutenberg blocks) that offers a streamlined editing experience.
 The plugin adds in the block editor countdown to New Year.
 Showing days, hours, minutes and seconds until New Year day.

+Waiting for the holiday?
+New year will not pass you by with this block-counter.

 Select from several backgrounds and width column timer